Supply-Chain-Traceability/SolutionProposal/README.md

 (VA).
 It is possible for a Certification Authority (CA) to merge all 3 functionalities.

-# Proposed certificate generation, import and validation

-PDO Use case example and generation
+# PDO Use case example and generation

 In the next figure is presented the linkage between the livestock (bovine) government assigned ID and the PDO organization assigned